 Of all the pressing challenges facing leaders in business and government today, one stands above the rest: keeping their information secure.
 With computerized technology integrated into nearly every facet of our lives, this concern is well founded.
 Securing information is urgent for intelligence agencies, law enforcement, and private security firms, just as it is for medical facilities, banks, and every other business that stores sensitive information about its customers.

-From high profile breaches of customer information databases, to compromised government servers, 2016 offered numerous reminders of just how critical information security is.
+From high profile breaches of customer information databases, to compromised government servers, information security is critical.
 Attacks on private information have increased as technology has advanced.
 Today, hackers pose a threat, not just to corporations and governments, but also to the general public.

 In response to this new reality, public and private institutions are rallying to make information security their priority.
 You might have heard the field referred to as InfoSec, an abbreviation of information security.
 But what does InfoSec mean?